yegor256/blog/_posts/2019/dec/2019-12-03-testing-in-code-review.md

 Now, where is the place for a code reviewer in this conflict?

+{% quote The objective of a merge pipeline is to protect the code repository from programmers. %}

 I believe code review is part of the merge pipeline, together with unit tests, static analyzers, linters, coverage control tools, mutation testers, and everything else the project may want to put in there, in order